Uniform K-stability of polarized spherical varieties: Introduction

 Despite its simplicity, the above theorem actually provides an explicit and tractable condition to check for a huge family of polarized spherical varieties.
 The main evidence for this follows from two facts.
-The first one is that, when specialized to the situation coming from an anti-canonically polarized spherical variety, all assumptions but the condition on \(b\) are automatically satisfied, and that condition translates to the criterion for K-polystability with respect to \(\group\)-equivariant special test configurations obtained in \cite{DelKSSV}.
+The first one is that, when specialized to the situation coming from an anticanonically polarized spherical variety, all assumptions but the condition on \(b\) are automatically satisfied, and that condition translates to the criterion for K-polystability with respect to \(\group\)-equivariant special test configurations obtained in \cite{DelKSSV}.
 In fact, as we will show in Section~\ref{sec_full}, the condition on \(b\) translates to \(\group\)-equivariant K-polystability with respect to special test configurations in all cases.

-The second evidence is that we can prove in many cases that if we fix the variety \(\variety\) but vary the polarization, the condition on \(K+J\) is open.
-These two facts together show that one obtains an explicit condition to check existence of constant scalar curvature Kähler metrics on smooth Fano varieties, for polarizations close to the anti-canonical one (again, for an explicit range).
-We will prove this for toroidal horospherical varieties, as well as for (non-Hermitian) symmetric varieties, but we expect this to hold much more generally and our proof easily adapts to different situations.
+The second evidence is that we can prove in many cases that if we fix the variety \(\variety\) but vary the polarization near the anticanonical polarization, the condition on \(K+J\) is open.
+The condition \(K+J\leq 0\) obviously does not look open, and an easier way to show openness is to rely on a stronger condition \(K+J\leq c < 0\), but it is not always possible for spherical varieties; instead we must understand well how \(K+J\) vanishes or converges to zero.
+These two facts together show that one obtains an explicit condition to check for the existence of constant scalar curvature K\"ahler metrics on smooth Fano varieties, for polarizations close to the anticanonical one (again, for an explicit range).
+We will prove this for toroidal horospherical varieties, as well as for (non-Hermitian) symmetric varieties, but we expect this to hold much more generally, and our proof easily adapts to different situations.

 Finally, we note that the condition on \(b\) consists of \(\dim(\linValCone)\) closed conditions and \(\dim(\valCone)-\dim(\linValCone)\) open conditions.
-In particular, on a Kähler-Einstein Fano symmetric (non-Hermitian) manifold such that \(\linValCone=\{0\}\), our theorem shows that there exists cscK metrics on an explicit neighborhood of the anti-canonical line bundle.
+In particular, on a K\"ahler--Einstein Fano symmetric (non-Hermitian) manifold such that \(\linValCone=\{0\}\), our theorem shows that there exist cscK metrics in an explicit neighborhood of the anticanonical line bundle.